calebstride/personal-site-generator/resources/siteContent/03_projects/manageCabbage/manageCabbageOld.md

 ### Backend
 At the time of starting this project the only programming language I knew how to use as a backend was php so that's what I went with.

 I did a bit of googling for a php hosting platform (there are tonnes apparently) and ended up going with hostgator as it was reasonably low cost and provided what I needed.
+Although I wouldn't choose this again as it was hosted in America (should've checked that before buying it lol).

 The choice of the hosting platform meant I was stuck with mysql as a database.
 But luckily it was the one I'd worked with before when using php.